University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Assignments/Assignment_1/genome_sequencing.md

  * How many scaffolds were generated?
  * Compare each assembly to the Reference genome using MUMmer and plot the `.delta` file using R or Assemblytics.
 Include these in your submission.

- **For shell script submissions, each should be in separate `.sh` file and uploaded as part of your assignment.**
+ **For shell script submissions, each should be in a separate `.sh` file and uploaded as part of your assignment.**